-VR & AR Guide 7: Research & Development Tax Relief
+VR & AR Guide 7: Research & Development Tax Relief (for SMEs)

 For Small and Medium Enterprises in the UK, Research and Development (R&D) tax relief enables companies that incur costs in developing new products, processes or services to obtain additional deductions against their taxable profits.
-Where this additional deduction creates losses, the company is entitled to surrender the losses for a repayable tax credit.

 This scheme is designed to encourage innovation and increase spending on R&D activities by UK companies.